Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

 In this paper, we study some mathematical and physical aspects of one-dimensional quantum integrable spin chains with anisotropy based on Lie superalgebras $\mfr g$ of type A. Given a Lie algebra/superalgebra $\mfr g$, there is a family of integrable spin chains with varying spectral curves and spectrum-generating algebras:

-Given one of these choices, to complete the description of a specific spin chain, we need to choose the number of sites $L$ in the chain, along with the $\mfr g$-module $V_i$ and the spectral curve valued inhomogeneity $v_i$ at the $i$th site for $i=1,\cdots, L$.
-As an example, the XYZ $\sl_2$ spin chain with $V_i = \bC^2$ being the fundamental representation for all $i$ can be defined by the following Hamiltonian \cite{baxter1982exactly}: \beq H_{\text{XYZ-}\frac{1}{2}} = -\frac{1}{2} \sum_{i=1}^{L} \sum_{j=1}^3 J_j \si_{(i)}^j \si_{(i+1)}^j\,, \eeq where $\si^1, \si^2, \si^3$ are the standard Pauli matrices, $\si_{(i)}$ acts on $V_i$, and $J_1, J_2, J_3$ are three mutually distinct coupling constants.
+Given one of these choices, to complete the description of a specific spin chain, we need to choose the number of sites $L$ in the chain, along with the $\mfr g$-module $V_i$ and the spectral curve valued inhomogeneity $v_i$ at the $i$th site for $i=1,\dots, L$.
+As an example, the XYZ $\sl_2$ spin chain with $V_i = \bC^2$ being the fundamental representation for all $i$ can be defined by the following Hamiltonian \cite{baxter1982exactly}: \beq H_{\text{XYZ-}\frac{1}{2}} = -\frac{1}{2} \sum_{i=1}^{L} \sum_{j=1}^3 J_j \si_{(i)}^j \si_{(i+1)}^j , \eeq where $\si^1$, $\si^2$, $\si^3$ are the standard Pauli matrices, $\si_{(i)}$ acts on $V_i$, and $J_1$, $J_2$, $J_3$ are three mutually distinct coupling constants.
 We consider periodic spin chains by identifying the $(L+1)$st site with the first one.
 Starting from the Hamiltonian, one can construct a large commutative algebra of operators containing the Hamiltonian, called the Bethe subalgebra of the spectrum-generating algebra.
 These operators provide the large number of conserved charges for the spin chain, which is the source of its integrability.
-The wave function and energy spectrum of such spin chains are obtained using its equivalence to the 2d statistical eight-vertex model and the Bethe ansatz \cite{sutherland1967, baxter1982exactly, Yang196711, Yang196712, FaddeevTakhtajan1979, Sklyanin:1978pj, FaddeevSklyaninTakhtajan1980, Sklyanin1982,1993qism.book.....K,Faddeev199605}.
+The wave function and energy spectrum of such spin chains are obtained using its equivalence to the 2d statistical eight-vertex model and the Bethe ansatz~\cite{baxter1982exactly,Faddeev199605,1993qism.book.....K,Sklyanin1982, Sklyanin:1978pj, FaddeevSklyaninTakhtajan1980,sutherland1967, FaddeevTakhtajan1979, Yang196711, Yang196712}.

-It became apparent from the pioneering works \cite{McGuire196405,Yang196711,Yang196712,Baxter197203,Baxter197805,SemenovTyanShanskii198310} that the more general and fundamental approach to defining integrable spin chains is utilizing the \emph{R-matrix} and the \emph{Yang-Baxter equation (YBE)}.
-For any two $\mfr g$-modules $U$ and $V$ with inhomogeneities $u$ and $v$, the R-matrix is an operator $R(u-v) \in \End(U \otimes V)$ depending meromorphically on the difference $u-v$.\footnote{The difference is taken in the appropriate abelian group, $\bC$, $\bC^\times$, or $\bE_\tau$.} It is sometimes convenient to use a diagrammatic notation for the R-matrix, as in Fig. \ref{fig:R}.
+It became apparent from the pioneering works \cite{Baxter197203,Baxter197805,McGuire196405,SemenovTyanShanskii198310,Yang196711,Yang196712} that the more general and fundamental approach to defining integrable spin chains is utilizing the \emph{$R$-matrix} and the \emph{Yang--Baxter equation $($YBE$)$}.
+For any two $\mfr g$-modules $U$ and~$V$ with inhomogeneities $u$ and~$v$, the $R$-matrix is an operator $R(u-v) \in \End(U \otimes V)$ depending meromorphically on the difference~${u-v}$.\footnote{The difference is taken in the appropriate abelian group, $\bC$, $\bC^\times$ or $\bE_\tau$.} It is sometimes convenient to use a diagrammatic notation for the $R$-matrix, as in Figure~\ref{fig:R}.